AndrewWalsh/react-persist-store/README.md

 Each created hook is called without arguments.
 Once called, no further action is required on the part of the hook.

-Unless disabled, the hook first hydrates state from browser storage.
-This gets is up to date with the current state as updates to state are synchronised with browser storage.
+Unless disabled, the hook first attempt to hydrate state from browser storage, based on its namespace name.
+This gets it up to date with the current state as updates to state are synchronised with browser storage.
 If this does not exist, then state is initialised from the default values.

 It then returns an object with three properties:

 - **data**: is your (typed) data
 - **update**: takes a partial or full copy of your data and updates it
-- **clearAll**: clears browser state for the hook, and resets hook state for all users of the hook to the default values
+- **clearAll**: clears browser state for the hook, and resets hook state for all users of the hook to the default value

 ```tsx
 import { useUser } from "./<file_exporting_hook>"